jimmarino/dataplane-sdk-go/README.md

 A Data Plane SDK for Go.
 This SDK provides components for creating Go-based data planes that interface with Dataspace Protocol Control Planes via the `Data Plane Signaling API`.
-The SDK includes state management, support for reliable qualities of service, recovery, and error handling.
+The SDK includes state management, support for reliable qualities of service, and error handling.

 ## Main Operations